HungryTurtleCode/htc_website/_posts/2016-05-22-2-ng-controller-scope.md

 ---
 ## Using An Angular Controller To Add Content

-In the [last part](/1-build-angular-quiz-app-scratch) we wrote our first bits of <a href="https://docs.angularjs.org/api" target="_blank">Angular</a> code.
+In the [last part](/1-build-angular-quiz-app-scratch) we wrote our first bits of [Angular](https://docs.angularjs.org/api){: target="_blank"}<!--_--> code.
 One of those bits was the code that instantiates the controller for our list view.
-In this part we will take that Angular <a href="https://docs.angularjs.org/api/ng/directive/ngController" target="_blank">Controller</a> <!--more-->and use it to dynamically insert data into our HTML.
+In this part we will take that Angular [Controller](https://docs.angularjs.org/api/ng/directive/ngController){: target="_blank"}<!--_--> <!--more-->and use it to dynamically insert data into our HTML.
 This gives us great control over the content that is on our page.

 As the saying goes, there are many ways to skin a cat.
 What that means for us now is that there is more than one way that we can create properties on our controller and insert that data into our HTML.